Automattic/Co-Authors-Plus/readme.txt

 Requires at least: 3.1
 Stable tag: 2.6.1

-Allows multiple authors to be assigned to any post type via a search-as-you-type input box
+Allows multiple authors to be assigned to posts, pages, and custom post types via a search-as-you-type input box

 == Description ==

-Allows multiple authors to be assigned to a Post, Pages, or Custom Post Types via the search-as-you-type inputs.
-Co-authored posts appear on a co-author's posts page and feed.
-New template tags allow listing of co-authors.
-Editors and Administrators may assign co-authors to a post.
-Additionally, co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is usual).
+Allows multiple authors to be assigned to posts, pagesges, or custom post types via the search-as-you-type inputs.
+Template tags allow listing of co-authors anywhere you'd normally list the author.
+Co-authored posts appear on a co-author's archive page and in their feed.
+Additionally, co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behavior).

 This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/) (2007).
 The original plugin was inspired by the 'Multiple Authors' plugin by Mark Jaquith (2005).

-The extended version incorporates search-as-you-type functionality for adding users, which aims to make easy the task of adding multiple users to posts and pages, especially when dealing with a system with hundreds of users (typical of newspaper and magazine sites).

 > *See "Other Notes" section for Template Tags and usage information*